kolyat/vpoker/README.md

 # vpoker

-vpoker is a video poker game "Tens or Better".
+vpoker is a video poker game with several poker types:
+  * Tens or Better
+  * Jacks or Better

 Project is written using pygame library.